I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 As education can shape your perception, so can clever filmmaking by employing deep focus to reveal the illusion of perceptual accuracy.

 Education really can shape your world by making you realize your vision was not as clear as you thought.
 YouTube is full of colorblind people using technological gadgets to be able to see color for the first time.
 When I re-watched Citizen Kane years later, even though it was in black and white, I was able to truly see color for the first time in my life.
-Considered regularly by the Sight&Sound Polls and millions of people worldwide as one of the best films ever made, if not the best, Citizen Kane is a complex composition of astonishing directing, acting and editing, being resurrected from fading out completely from the public memory by the film critics outside the USA, such as André Bazin.
+Considered regularly by the Sight and Sound Polls and millions of people worldwide as one of the best films ever made, if not the best, Citizen Kane is a complex composition of astonishing directing, acting, and editing, being resurrected from fading out completely from the public memory by film critics outside the USA, such as André Bazin.
 And I fell asleep when I first watched it.
 Twice.

 This reminded me of reading Proust’s In Search of Lost Time in high school, stopping after he first dipped his madeleine cake into his tea.
-I felt like the rosebud mystery was all there was to it.
+I felt like the rosebud mystery was all there was to Citizen Kane.
 I just wanted to find out what it meant, ignoring the journey, and consuming the story without paying attention to details that actually made it a masterpiece.
 A decade later, I went to the cinema alone for the first time in my life, deciding that after reading so much about Kane and Welles, I should give it a shot.
-It was a blizzard out there, but I had to see it again, this time with my new mental contacts.
+It was a blizzard out there, but I had to see it again – this time with my new mental contacts.

 Welles used extreme low-angle shots to portray the characters’ magnitudes and downfalls.